deepesdl/deepesdl-doc/docs/design/concept.md

 * [ESA Polar Science Cluster](https://eo4society.esa.int/communities/scientists/esa-polar-science-cluster/).

-The DeepESDL Hub manages the user projects and their users.
+The DeepESDL Hub manages user projects and their users.
 The Hub provides for each project a workspace or tenant, assigns project resources, hosts project artifacts, provides a dashboard for result dissemination, and integrates team collaboration tools.
 It also controls visibility of results of individual user projects so that they can be made part of a *DeepESDL public portrayal*.

-A DeepESDL user projects in the below comprises numerous own applications, interfaces, services, and data available in the provided workspace.
+A DeepESDL user projects in the figure below comprises numerous own applications, interfaces, services, and data available in the provided workspace.
 Service access and application deployments are managed by the *Control Plane* of the DeepESDL Hub.
 Actual workloads are scaled on the *Worker Plane*.